volt-software/Ichor/README.md

 ## Currently Unsupported
 * Windows, untested, not sure if compiles but should be relatively easy to get up and running
 * Baremetal, might change if someone puts in the effort to modify Ichor to work with freestanding implementations of C++20
-* Future plans for any RTOS that supports C++20 such as VxWorks Wind River
+* Far out future plans for any RTOS that supports C++20 such as VxWorks Wind River

 ## Dependencies